 The WordPress Multisite feature makes managing different sites separately unnecessary.
 For example, let’s say that you want to build a platform and scale it, but you also want a separate one where you’ll bring in additional users to convert.
 Instead of installing WordPress one more time, you can use the same username and dashboard to manage them both.

 Multisite networks share the same plugins, themes, and database, but, they don’t have their own server directory, while they do have individual media directories and tables in the database.

 Craft 3 also has multi-site, although it’s less equipped to completely run separate sites under the same CMS install.

-There you have it, our take on the key differences and advantages of WordPress over other CMS platforms and web builders.
+There you have it, our take on the key differences and advantages of WordPress over the main WordPress competitors.
 There are lots of content management systems to choose from for your business, but only one among them is ace!

 It’s easy to see why WordPress holds the majority of the CMS market share.
-It is the best option for enterprises in so many ways: it is user-friendly, extremely flexible and customizable, suitable for a simple blog, eCommerce sites, to multisite publishing and SaaS systems, and can be additionally reinforced by expert contributors and the community that we’re part of.
+It is the best option for enterprises in so many ways: it is user-friendly, extremely flexible and customizable.
+Also, the WP platform is suitable for a simple blog, eCommerce sites, multisite publishing and SaaS systems.
+In addition, it can be reinforced by expert contributors and the community that we’re part of.